ionascimento/universing/README.md

 Universing is a website to teach astronomical concepts in a simple way.

 This is a project for my first year of technical graduation in software development at ETEC de São Paulo.
-On this first year, I learned about HTML, CSS and Javascript and this project is a compilation of everything I absorbed.
+On this first year, I learned about HTML, CSS and Javascript and this project is a compilation of everything I absorbed + my previous knowledge.

 ## Pages